Our people

 Alice Tamang is a Dharug woman based on Wurundjeri Country in Melbourne, with extensive experience working with First Nations communities across regional and remote locations.
 Her career spans roles in development, technical advisory, operations management, education and the arts.

-Alice has led the development of First Nations frameworks for international development programs and serves as a technical advisor on several DFAT-funded initiatives.
+Alice has led the development of First Nations frameworks for international development programs and serves as a technical advisor on a number of DFAT-funded initiatives.
 She has also designed and implemented Indigenous knowledge exchange projects in Fiji, Solomon Islands, Nepal, and Bangladesh, empowering communities to address shared challenges through collaboration and mutual learning.

 In addition to her work in Australia, Alice was based in Nepal for a number of years, where she undertook a gender-focused documentation project and provided assistance following the 2015 earthquake.
 Her international experience continues to shape her advisory work, enabling her to deliver meaningful and sustainable outcomes across a variety of thematic areas.